ppy/osu-wiki/wiki/Tournaments/CWC/2018/en.md

 1. The osu!catch World Cup is a country-based team tournament, played on the osu!catch game mode.
    - While this competition is planned as a 3 versus 3 setup, this might change depending on the amount of incoming registrations.

-2. Map scoring is based on Score V2.
+2. Map scoring will use Score V2.

-3. The maps for each round will be announced by the mapset selector in advance on the Sunday before the actual matches take place.
+3. The maps for each round will be announced by the mapset selectors in advance on the Sunday before the actual matches take place.
 Only these will be used during the respective matches.
+   - There will be a [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers) and a [DoubleTime](/wiki/Game_Modifiers) bracket.
    - One map will be given as a tiebreaker map.
 This map will only be played in case of a tie.
-   - There will also be a [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers) and a [DoubleTime](/wiki/Game_Modifiers) bracket.

 4. Match schedule will be settled by the Tournament Management (see below).
 5. If no staff or referee is available, the match will be postponed.
 6. Failed players' scores do not get added to the team score.
-   - Reviving and surviving during a map gets considered as passing it.
+   - Reviving and surviving during a map is considered as passing it.

 7. Use of the Visual Settings to alter background dim or disable map elements like storyboards and skins are allowed.
 8. If the beatmap ends in a draw, the game will be nullified.